Rahwik/Docker-and-Kubernetes-Guide/README.md

 # **Comprehensive Guide to Containerizing and Deploying Machine Learning Projects**

 ## **Part 2: Structuring ML Projects and Building APIs**

-This section focuses on creating a robust ML project structure, implementing APIs using Flask and Django, and writing Dockerfiles for containerization.
-By the end of this guide, you’ll have a fully functional and containerized ML API ready for deployment.

 ---